imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 A problem arises from the fact that our gas cost estimator is prepared only for a subset of instructions (in particular, no IO/storage instructions), so we don't estimate for IO/storage instructions at all.
 If we want to validate using the execution of contracts historical transactions, this involves IO/storage.
-We need a way to relate our gas cost estimations (for a subset of OPCODEs), with the rest.
+We need a way to relate our gas cost estimates (for a subset of OPCODEs), with the rest.

-We will consider calibrating these together by picking a "pivot OPCODE", whose gas cost would remain unchanged, and adjusting gas cost for all other OPCODE from the analyzed subset to match relative difference in cost to the pivot OPCODE.
+We will consider calibrating these together by picking a "pivot OPCODE", whose gas cost would remain unchanged, and adjusting gas cost for all other OPCODE from the analyzed subset to match the relative difference in cost to the pivot OPCODE.
 For example, if we pick `COINBASE` as pivot, all other OPCODEs costs from our subset are expressed as multiples of `COINBASE`'s cost.
 Since currently `COINBASE` costs 2 gas, we derive new gas cost values for our subset of OPCODEs.
 The remainder of OPCODEs (IO/storage etc.) remains unadjusted.